 If a lychee seed gets stuck, impeding your dog’s ability to breathe, you can perform the Heimlich maneuver to try to dislodge it.

 Nutritional value of lychee

 More than 80 percent of the lychee fruit is water.
-This is a fruit that is high in vitamin C, which dogs tend to produce on their own without any assistance in their diet.
-There is seldom a need to give dogs any kind of vitamin C supplement.
+This fruit is high in vitamin C, which dogs tend to produce on their own without any assistance in their diet.
+There is seldom a need to give dogs any vitamin C supplement.

 There is a compound in the fruit called methylenecyclopropylglycine (MCPG), which may be a culprit in malnourished children that can cause hypoglycemia, vomiting, and encephalopathy, which is brain dysfunction.

-While the chemical itself is non-toxic to humans and dogs, it is yet another reason to approach sharing this fruit with great caution.
+While the chemical is non-toxic to humans and dogs, it is another reason to approach sharing this fruit with great caution.

 The beneficial elements found in lychee include:

 However, the high sugar content results in calories that can cause weight gain.
 Certainly, you should avoid feeding canned lychee to your dog as the product contains even more sugar.